6 Surprising Effects of Landscaping on Property Values

 1. Mature Landscaping Can Add Value to a Property

 Many homeowners hope that their landscaping efforts will earn them a return on their investment.
-It’s widely known that mature landscaping not only adds beauty to your lawn, but when planted correctly, can also increase a home’s value.
-According to a study by the USDA Forest Service, healthy, mature trees add an average of 10% to a property’s value
+Here is the good news: It’s widely known that mature landscaping not only adds beauty to your lawn, but when planted correctly, it can also increase a home’s value.
+Healthy, mature trees can add value to your home.
+But of course, having healthy trees on your property doesn’t happen overnight.

 2. Where Trees Are Planted Can Affect Your Home’s Value

-Trees can have a big effect on property value.
+Trees can have a big effect on property value, but whether that effect is a plus or minus depends on a number of factors.
 When trees are planted too close to the home, large tree roots can extend underneath the property, causing foundation issues.
-Oak, willow and poplar trees are known for their potential to damage property when not planted properly, as their tree roots can become very large.
+Oak, ash and poplar trees are known for their potential to damage property when not planted properly, as their tree roots can become very large.
 Large tree roots can also break through concrete and damage walkways or patios.

 Tree roots also naturally grow toward water sources, which causes them to grow toward sewer lines.
-When a root finds a leak in a water pipe, it will quickly grow into the pipe causing blockages, breaks and disrupting the water lines.
+When a root finds a leak in a water pipe, it will quickly grow into the pipe, causing blockages, breaks and disruption of the water lines.
 This can cause flooding in your yard and a host of other problems.

-When deciding which trees to plant and where to plant them don’t forget to look up; tall trees planted in an incorrect place can interfere with electric and cable lines running above your home.
+So, take care when deciding which trees to plant and where to plant them.
+Start by looking up: Tall trees planted in an incorrect place can interfere with electric and cable lines running above your home.
+And remember that if you’re in an area that is hit by heavy storms and winds, you may not want to put a tree near a structure.

 Do your homework to make sure the tree you want to plant is appropriate for your yard.
 Verify with your utility company where the gas, electric, cable and sewer lines are located so you can plan where to plant your trees and shrubs accordingly.

 In the spring and summer, some trees can dry out soil in your yard, potentially causing ground shrinkage under your home’s foundation.
-When deciding which plants to add to your landscape, be sure to take note of the moisture levels of the soil in your region.
+Research which plants are likely to dry the soil and which will retain moisture.
+Plus, when deciding which plants to add to your landscape, be sure to take note of the moisture levels of the soil in your region.

-Ivy can add visual appeal to your home, but it can also lead to serious issues.
+Ivy can add visual appeal and charm to your home, but it can also lead to serious issues.
 When ivy grows along the side of a home, it can damage the paint and siding.
 It’s even powerful enough to grow into cracks in bricks and separate them, leading to stability issues.
-If left to grow all the way to the roof, vines may lift roof tiles and pull apart guttering.
+If left to grow all the way to the roof, vines may lift roof tiles and pull apart guttering, damaging your home and necessitating expensive repairs.

-Never let your ivy grow high enough to reach your roof.
-Before planting vines that travel along the side of your home, ask your local landscaping expert about the possibility of damage to your siding.
+Never let your ivy grow high enough to reach your roof (and add pruning to your yearly home maintenance checklist).
+Before planting vines that travel along the side of your home, ask your local landscaping professional about the possibility of damage to your siding.

-Did you know that your landscaping could actually deter burglars?
+Did you know that your landscaping could deter burglars?
 By strategically placing prickly bushes and shrubs in front of your windows, burglars may be less likely to attempt to enter your home.
+Consider this when you’re choosing plants for your landscaping.

-6. Native Plants Can Increase Your Property Value
+6. Do Gardens and Native Plants Increase Property Value?

 Native plants are trees, shrubs or flowers that grow naturally in your region.
-These plants can increase property value because they often require less maintenance because they naturally thrive in their native region.
+These plants can increase property value because they often require less maintenance — they already naturally thrive in their native region.

 Benefits of Choosing Plants Native to Your Region

-1. Native plants are less expensive to care for.
-An Ecological Services study shows that it takes $3,000 to maintain an acre of native plants over 20 years and $20,000 for non-native plants.
+Native plants are less expensive to care for.
+It takes $3,000 to maintain an acre of native plants over a 20-year period, compared to $20,000 for non-native plants over the same length of time.
+That’s a big difference!

-3. They generally do not require as much maintenance.
-They need to be watered less because they have naturally adapted to the water source in your region, which also means a lower water bill.
+In general, native plants don’t require as much maintenance.
+For instance, they need to be watered less because they have naturally adapted to the water source in your region, which also means a lower water bill.

 Iowa